ruuffian/cis-3715/Lecture 10/Lecture.md

 Now that we have defined there terms, we can redefine our accuracy calculation-
 	$Accuracy = \frac{TP + TN}{TP +TN + FN + FP}$

+Recall and Precision are much better evaluators for unbalanced data.